 Consciously or not, our Mesolithic ancestors were also changing their environment.
 They were probably selecting seeds and plants, encouraging them to grow larger seed or sweeter fruits (etc.).
 It’s likely that they were spreading useful plants into new areas as they travelled around, and there’s evidence that fires were being used to clear areas and encourage the growth of hazelnuts, which were a staple food.

 It’s fascinating to learn how different Britain was then, and which familiar plant species were already present.
 It’s going to be equally fascinating to ‘watch’ new species arrive as I travel forward in time.
 In the meantime, I have been writing up little snippets about our long association with raspberries, hazelnuts and juniper for Lubera.
 Although we have brought these plants into cultivation, it’s fun to grow them, knowing they have been a part of our diet for thousands of years!

-Wild Food, by Ray Mears and world-reknowned archaeobotanist Gordon Hillman, explores the plants our hunter-gatherer ancestors may have eaten, and the techniques they may have employed to do so.
-Ray and Gordon did lots of practical experiments, and looked at existing hunter-gatherers to see what’s possible with stone age technology.
+Wild Food, by Ray Mears and world-renowned archaeobotanist Gordon Hillman, explores the plants our hunter-gatherer ancestors may have eaten, and the techniques they may have employed to do so.
+Ray and Gordon did lots of practical experiments and looked at existing hunter-gatherers to see what’s possible with stone-age technology.
 The book does include some plants that weren’t present during the Mesolithic, but which we can gather now and enjoy in a Mesolithic fashion.
 The book accompanies the TV series of the same name (and it looks as though you can watch the episodes on YouTube).